Frequently Asked Questions

 My vet recommended rehabilitation and physical therapy for my dog.
 Where do I start?

-The practitioner will also recommend a treatment plan for your dog going forward.
-If your dog is more than 6 weeks post-surgical or if your dog has had back surgery, we will schedule you for an Initial Evaluation with Treatment.
-This is a 75-minute appointment, where you and your dog will spend time with the practitioner discussing the issues to be addressed.
+In this appointment, you and your pet will spend time with the practitioner discussing the issues to be addressed.
 You will receive a home program with stretches and exercises to complement the rehab program, and then we will do a treatment.

 Treatment may consist of hydrotherapy (the variable current pool or underwater treadmill), laser, massage, ultrasound, or a combination of treatments.
 The practitioner will establish a treatment plan to give you an idea of frequency and duration of treatment.
 Most clients start by coming in once a week, although that can vary depending on schedule, budget, and the dog’s needs.